Anatolian rug: 19th century: "Mecidi" style, and the Hereke court manufacture

 By the end of the eighteenth century, the "turkish baroque" or "mecidi" style developed out of French baroque designs.
 Carpets were woven after the patterns of French Savonnerie and Aubusson tapestry.
 Sultan Abdülmecid I (1839–1861) built the Dolmabahçe Palace, modelled after the Palace of Versailles.

-A weaving workshop was established in 1843 in Hereke, a coastal town 60 kilometers from Istanbul on the bay of Izmit.
-It also supplied the royal palaces with silk brocades and other textiles.
-The Hereke Imperial Factory initially included looms producing cotton fabric.
-Silk brocades and velvets for drapes and upholstery were manufactured at a workshop known as the "kamhane".
-In 1850 the cotton looms were moved to a factory in Bakirköy, west of Istanbul, and jacquard looms were installed in Hereke.
-Although in the early years the factory produced exclusively for the Ottoman palaces, as production increased the woven products were available in the Kapalıçarşı or Grand Bazaar, in the second half of the 19th century.
-In 1878 a fire in the factory caused extensive damage, and it was not reopened until 1882.
-Carpet production began in Hereke in 1891 and expert carpet weavers were brought in from the carpet weaving centers of Sivas, Manisa and Ladik.
-The carpets were all hand woven, and in the early years they were either made for the Ottoman palaces or as gifts for visiting statesmen.
-Later, they were also woven for export.
+A weaving workshop was established in 1843 in Hereke that supplied the royal palaces with silk brocades and other textiles.
+The Hereke Imperial Factory included looms that produced cotton fabric, in 1850 the cotton looms were moved to a factory in Bakirkoy, west of Istanbul, being replaced by Jacquard looms.
+Within its early years of production, it had only produced textiles exclusively for the Ottoman palaces, and in 1878, a fire had caused extensive damage and had closed production until 1882.
+Carpet production had begun in Hereke in 1891 and became a center for expert carpet weavers.

 Hereke carpets are known primarily for their fine weave.
 Silk thread or fine wool yarn and occasionally gold, silver and cotton thread are used in their production.
 Wool carpets produced for the palace had 60–65 knots per square centimeter, while silk carpets had 80–100 knots.

 The oldest Hereke carpets, now exhibited in Topkapı and other palaces in Istanbul, contain a wide variety of colours and designs.
 The typical "palace carpet" features intricate floral designs, including the tulip, daisy, carnation, crocus, rose, lilac, and hyacinth.
 It often has quarter medallions in the corners.
 The medallion designs of earlier Ushak carpets was widely used at the Hereke factory.
 These medallions are curved on the horizontal axis and taper to points on the vertical axis.
 Hereke prayer rugs feature patterns of geometric motifs, tendrils and lamps as background designs within the representation of a mihrab (prayer niche).
 Once referring solely to carpets woven at Hereke, the term "Hereke carpet" now refers to any high quality carpet woven using similar techniques.
-Hereke carpets remain among the finest and most valuable examples of woven carpets in the world.